 Wir trinken gern ein Tässchen Kaffee beim Arbeiten an unserer Webseite.
 Dank Dir, wenn Du uns eine spendieren magst!

-Show face and give courage:
+Showing face and giving courage:

-A we is stronger than an I!
+A we is stronger than a me!

 We are convinced – and this is also our message:

 A society must also be measured by how much diversity and participation it allows for all those who may not be able to stand up for their interests and express their needs.

 With our campaign “Selbsthilfe zeigt Gesicht” (Self-help shows its face), we want to make many people aware of the importance of self-help and provide comprehensive information.
 We want to encourage people to get to know and make use of local services.
 We offer local self-help groups and organizations the opportunity to introduce themselves directly to visitors.

 We would like to talk personally with regional contact persons on site (self-help groups, organizations and contact points, other important contact points) in order to exchange experiences in the sense of networking, in order to make offers more visible for those affected and their relatives.